-- Lands identified as Residential (Old Main Street Tertiary Plan) on Schedule A are permitted to include a combination of single detached dwellings, semi-detached dwellings, triplexes, and fourplexes. - Old Main Street Tertiary Plan Residential areas are permitted to include a maximum of 1 integral accessory dwelling unit in combination with a single or semidetached dwelling.
+- Lands identified as Residential Areas on Schedule 2 are permitted to include a combination of single detached dwellings, semi-detached dwellings, triplexes, and fourplexes. - Residential Areas are permitted to include a maximum of 1 integral or accessory dwelling unit in combination with a single detached or semi-detached dwelling.

-- The density of Old Main Street Tertiary Plan Residential areas shall be limited to a floor space index of 1.0. - iv.
+- iii.
+The density of Residential Areas shall be limited to a floor space index of 1.0. - iv.
 The land area to be used for calculating FSI shall include all land used for buildings; off-street parking and servicing areas; private streets and driveways; parks and open space that is dedicated to the Town; and private landscaped areas, including private squares that are designed to be used by the public.
 However, it shall exclude all land used for natural heritage areas; Floodplain and Hazard Lands, unless development exists or has been permitted by the Lake Simcoe Region Conservation Authority; and public infrastructure such as hydro facilities and pumping stations. - v.
 New residential uses may be permitted on a private road, subject to the appropriate technical studies, including but not limited to a detailed Environmental Impact Statement, to the satisfaction of the Town and the Lake Simcoe Region Conservation Authority.